 This page provides a high level overview of the GDPR and its key requirements that companies will need to comply with and ensure their proper implementation to meet their compliance obligations.
 GDPR also applies to all international companies which collect and process EU consumer data in their European business operations.

-Identity Management Institute offers a comprehensive GDPR video training course which focuses on the regulatory compliance requirements and provides specific action steps in each section that students can apply to ensure GDPR compliance within their organizations.
-Watch the video demo below and click here to purchase the full GDPR course which can be viewed unlimited number of times on any device with Internet access.
+Identity Management Institute also offers a comprehensive GDPR video training course which focuses on data protection compliance requirements and provides specific action steps in each section that students can apply to ensure GDPR compliance within their organizations.
+The GDPR video is free for CDP candidates, however, it may also be purchased separately.

 The GDPR imposes a high duty of care upon controllers in selecting their personal data processing service providers which will require procurement processes and request for tender documents to be regularly assessed.
 Contracts must be implemented with service providers which include a range of information (e.g. the data processed and the duration for processing) and obligations (e.g. notification when a security breach occurs, pseudonymization, encryption measures and audit obligations).
 Where a service provider hires a sub-processor, that entity must also comply with GDPR .